Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: The Lusztig partition

-As shown in Section 1.1 in \cite{L4'}, one can always find a representative $w\in \mathcal{C}$ of minimal possible length with respect to $l$ which is elliptic in a parabolic Weyl subgroup $W'\subset W$, i.e. $w$ acts without fixed points in the reflection representation of $W'$.
-Indeed, by Theorem 3.2.12 in \cite{Gck} there is a parabolic subgroup $W'\subset W$ such that $\mathcal{C}\cap W'$ is a cuspidal conjugacy class in $W'$, i.e. every element in it is elliptic in $W'$.
-By Lemma 3.1.14 in \cite{Gck} if $w\in \mathcal{C}\cap W'$ is of minimal possible length with respect to the restriction of $l$ to $W'$ then it is also of minimal possible length with respect to $l$.
+As shown in Section 1.1 in \cite{L4'}, one can always find a representative $w\in \mathcal{C}$ of minimal possible length with respect to $l(~\cdot~)$ which is elliptic in a parabolic Weyl subgroup $W'\subset W$, i.e. $w$ acts without fixed points in the reflection representation of $W'$.
+Indeed, by Theorem 3.2.12 in \cite{Gck} there is a parabolic subgroup $W'\subset W$ such that $\mathcal{C}\cap W'$ is an elliptic conjugacy class in $W'$, i.e. every element in it is elliptic in $W'$.
+By Lemma 3.1.14 in \cite{Gck} if $w\in \mathcal{C}\cap W'$ is of minimal possible length in its conjugacy class in $W'$ with respect to the restriction of $l(~\cdot~)$ to $W'$ then it is also of minimal possible length in $\mathcal{C}$ with respect to $l(~\cdot~)$.